 Further details are set out in its Instruments and Articles supplemented by its Rules and Byelaws.
 The College is funded predominantly by the Education and Skills Funding Agency whose funding agreement and Audit Code of Practice guide its practice as do legal obligations in key areas such as equality and diversity, safeguarding and health and safety.

 Who makes up the Governing Body?

-The Governing Body has nineteen members including local community, staff, students and parent governors as well as four appointed by and reflecting the College’s long-standing and close links with the Mercers’ Company.
+The Governing Body has nineteen members including local community, staff, student and parent governors as well as four appointed by and reflecting the College’s long-standing and close links with the Mercers’ Company.
 The role of a governor is non-executive.
 The Principal is a member ex officio and the only executive member.

-In addition the College invites, from time to time, individuals with specific skills or experience to serve relevant committees as a co-opted member (rather than as a governor).
+In addition, the College invites, from time to time, individuals with specific skills or experience to serve relevant committees as a co-opted member (rather than as a governor).